ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 information about the Origin.
 To ensure Issuer-Client unlinkability, the Issuer should be unable to link that information to a specific Client.
-For such issuance protocols where the Attester has access to Client-specific information, such as is the case for attestation procedures that involve Client-specific information (such as application-layer account information) or for deployment models where the Attester learns Client-specific information (such as Client IP addresses), Clients trust the Attester to not share any
+For such issuance protocols where the Attester has access to Client-specific information, such as in the case for attestation procedures that involve Client-specific information (such as application-layer account information) or for deployment models where the Attester learns Client-specific information (such as Client IP addresses), Clients trust the Attester to not share any